 All players must properly wear a professionally manufactured intra- oral mouthpiece that fully covers the teeth.
-The mouthpiece shall be of any readily visible color other than clear or white and must not have graphics of white teeth.
 It shall include occlusal (protecting and separating the biting surfaces) and labial (protecting the teeth and supporting structures) portions and shall cover the posterior teeth with adequate thickness.
 There may be no protruding tabs for field players.